U.S. flag

 If several nails are infected by the fungus, or if the infection has spread out more on the affected nails, it’s usually necessary to take oral medication.
 And if the infection started at the base of the nail, it’s highly likely that only tablets will help.

-Sometimes people with a fungal nail infection are offered laser treatment.
-This involves shining infrared or ultraviolet (UV) light on the nail in order to kill the fungi.
+Sometimes laser treatment is offered.
+This involves shining infrared or ultraviolet (UV) light on the nail in order to kill the fungus.
 Laser treatments haven’t been proven to work in good quality studies.
-Because statutory health insurers in Germany don’t cover the costs of this treatment, people have to pay for it themselves.
+Because public health insurers in Germany don’t cover the costs of this treatment, you have to pay for it yourself.

 Sources